nehapandit203/Low-Level-Designs/README.md

 ## Schema Design Approach

-1) Gather Requirements
-2) Find Entities
-3) Find Attributes
-4) Cardinality of Relationships/ Foreign key
-5) Lookup tables/or mapping tables
-6) Represent cardinality in the database
-7) Finalizing Table structure

-* Gather Requirements/Clarify
+* Gather Requirements: Gather Requirements/Clarify
-* Class Diagram
+* Class Diagram: Find Entities and attributes
-* Schema diagram
+* Schema diagram:
       - Gather nouns or the nouns for which we store info and create a table for that.
-* Keep table name in the plural and in snake case.
+      - Keep table name in the plural and in snake case.
-* Everything for which you have to store info about the table(which is not a relationship with other entities) creates a that as column of the table.
+      - Everything for which you have to store info about the table(which is not a relationship with other entities) creates that as column of the table.
-* Represent Relationship
+* Cardinality of Relationships/ Foreign key :
     - Define the relationship about which entity.
     - Define which relation b/w entities
-    - Figure out cardinality
+    - Figure out cardinality:  Represent cardinality in the database, Lookup tables/or mapping tables follow below
         - 1:1 => we need FK, put FK on any side
         - 1:M/M:1 => we need Fk, FK on many sides
         - M:M => Mapping table or lookup table
-* Even relationships can have an attribute in a mapping table
+    - Even relationships can have an attribute in a mapping table
+* Finalizing Table structure

 ## Low-Level Design Interview Problems